- Start gradually

 An irritating cough may persist for a few weeks after symptoms have gone.

-Antibiotics DO NOT kill viruses and so are not effective against colds and flu.
+Antibiotics DO NOT kill viruses and as such are ineffective against colds and flu.

 The most useful treatments to help symptoms are available from the pharmacy, these include paracetamol, ibuprofen, throat lozenges, and the pharmacist is trained in giving advice regarding colds /flu and minor illnesses.

 Flu vaccinations are available at the health centre for high risk groups – asthmatics/ diabetics/those whose immune system is compromised.